Drive Smart is our Motability Scheme driving app that helps you build safer driving habits and rewards you for doing so.

 How your weekly score is calculated

-Drive Smart does not just look at each trip on its own.
-Instead, it pulls together all your journeys for the week as if they were one long journey to give you a full picture.
+Drive Smart does not just look at each trip on its own or give you an average of your journeys.
+Instead, it pulls together all your journeys for the week to give you a full picture.

-For example, if you score 100 on a two-mile trip but 50 on a 30-mile trip, your overall weekly score will reflect that more of your time was spent on the lower scoring drive.
+For example, if you score 50 on a two-mile trip, and 100 on a longer 20-mile trip, your weekly score will show that you spent more time on the higher scoring drive.

 Red weekly scores: what they are and what they mean